 “Very much so.
 You have days where it’s very mobile patients that have come in and they just want to watch T.V. or something, but they’re able to walk in.
-Then there’s others that… they’re in the children’s ward and mum’s very upset because they’ve had bad news and so you get the different levels of stress.
-I suppose you’ve got one and they are almost ready to go home and then another one that’s on a terrible journey and it’s just starting.”
+Then there’s others that… they’re in the children’s ward and mum’s very upset because they’ve had bad news.
+So you get the different levels of stress.
+I suppose you’ve got one and they are almost ready to go home.
+But then another one that’s on a terrible journey and it’s just starting.”

-In an environment with such a wide range of challenges, it can be difficult not knowing what kind of day you’re going to have or what you may be walking into.
+It’s an environment with such a wide range of challenges.
+It can be difficult not knowing what kind of day you’re going to have or what you’re walking into.
 For Margaret, being there to support families in these difficult times is something hugely valuable and close to her heart.

 “I remember how valuable it was to have someone to chat to.
 I don’t find it stressful but sometimes I feel a little… raw.
 It does bring up some memories,” says Margaret.

-“That’s what you’re there for and I think if you can just give a couple of comforting words to somebody, even if it’s just to listen, you know, it’s important because sometimes… especially the mums… when they’re a bit stressed they just need somebody to offload to.
-You don’t have to say anything, you just have to sit there, make them a cup of tea and offer them a biscuit or something and just listen.
+“That’s what you’re there for.
+If you can give a couple of comforting words to somebody, even if it’s just to listen, it’s important.
+Because sometimes… especially the mums… when they’re a bit stressed they just need somebody to offload to.
+You don’t have to say anything.
+You just sit there, make them a cup of tea and offer them a biscuit or something and just listen.

 “You don’t need to solve their problems you just need to listen,” she explains.

-“They may not say much when they come in but after a while they start to say things, you know, they want to talk because they’ve just found a nice relaxing place.
+“They may not say much when they come in. but after a while they start to say things - they want to talk because they’ve found a nice relaxing place.
 They will tell us when they walk through the door there, it’s like finding paradise,” she says.

-Volunteering in such an emotional atmosphere, it’s important to have a way to deal with some of the more difficult times that come with being a volunteer with RMHC.
+We are volunteering in such an emotional atmosphere.
+It’s important to have a way to deal with the more difficult times that come with volunteering at RMHC.